 - 1. Use the worksheets in this pack to help focus your students. - 2.
 Encourage students to spend time observing the animals.
 Some unique animal behaviours can only be seen if we watch very carefully. - 3.
 Have students make a detailed sketch of a zoo animal, sketching encourages careful observation. - 4.
-Take photos of the animals around the Zoo.
-When you get back to school make a photo scrapbook of your trip. - 5.
-Attend the feeds or talks and have your students take notes.
+Take photos of the animals and around the zoo.
+When you get back to school make a photo scrapbook of your trip, or use the photographs to produce presentations or posters about the visit. - 5.
+Attend the feeds, shows or talks and have your students take notes.
 The keepers will tell you about the animals, and their threats.
 Often the keepers are available after to ask questions if you want to learn more. - 6.
 Observe the enclosures to determine what makes a good home for an animal.
 Pay attention for anything that looks like it's entertain to the animals, zookeepers call they things enrichment.
 Enrichment for animals includes: wrapped boxes, toys, interesting smells, strange things (e.g. wellington boots, old brooms, etc.). - 7.
 Pupils can examine the animal enclosure and determine, if they were an animal at the Zoo, which enclosure would they want to live in?
 Why? - 8.
 Divide students into groups and have each group record down the name and threats of endangered animals they see (information is on all the enclosures).
 Which group can find the most endangered animals?